SOHU-Co/kafka-node/README.md

 ### Client(connectionString, clientId)
 * `connectionString`: zookeeper connection string, default `localhost:2181/kafka0.8`
 * `clientId`: This is a user supplied identifier for the client application, default `kafka-node-client`
+* `metadataRetries`: The number of retries to be attempted in case of failures when loading topics metadata, default `3`
+* `metadataRetriesBackoffMs`: This amount of time ()in milliseconds) to wait between each retry, default `100`

 ## Producer
 ### Producer(client, { partitionerType: 0, requireAcks: 20, ackTimeoutMs:100 })